Sciss/KDTree/README.md

 ## Usage
 First you need to create a `KdTree` based on a list of `KdPoints`.
 Both are generic classes to be suitable for any data payload that extends from `java.lang.Number` and implements the `Comparable` interface.
 Use `Integer`, `Double` or any other payload class for the axis data.

-Set up a list of k-dimensional points like this:
+Start with setting up a list of k-dimensional points:
 ```java
 List<KdPoint<Integer>> points = new ArrayList<>();